About 50 different native snake species inhabit Florida, from those 6 are venomous and 44 non-venomous snakes, and also several invasive species.

-It's widely spread throughout the Florida mainland and also the Florida keys.
-Outside Florida, it can also be found throughout the Eastern regions of the US, from NE Texas.
+It's widely spread throughout the Florida mainland and also the Florida Keys.
+Outside of Florida, it can also be found throughout the Eastern regions of the US, from NE Texas.

 Eastern indigo snake

-Historically, their range extend throughout Florida, extreme south Alabama, the coastal plain of southern Georgia and extreme southeast Mississippi.
+Historically, their range extends throughout Florida, extreme south Alabama, the coastal plain of southern Georgia and extreme southeast Mississippi.

 Florida venomous snake species

-In the United States 99% of all venomous snakebites are from pit vipers like rattlesnakes, copperheads or cottonmouths/water moccasins and all are present in Florida today.
+In the United States, 99% of all venomous snakebites are from pit vipers like rattlesnakes, copperheads or cottonmouths/water moccasins and all of those are present in Florida today.

 These snakes are potentially dangerous to humans but just like their non-venomous cousins provide valuable services to humans.